Drostina/EasyAwesomeWM/README.md

 NOTE: The setup script is for a fresh install of awesome and the supplied themes and may override your configs, if you wish to keep your config please manually install the dotfiles yourself

+This pack is based on a modified version of https://github.com/lcpz/awesome-copycats So please show them some love also :)

 Super easy to use settings file that syncs with each theme.
 No more setting up variables for each theme!

 ![Settings](https://i.imgur.com/fi4JQkU.png)